 Control accountfield appears only when a custom control account made up of fixed assets exists.
 Otherwise, the asset is assigned to the Fixed assets control account by default.

 Brilliant Industries is adding a packaging machine in its factory.
-The machine has an expected life of 10 years, so a fixed asset is created:
+The machine has an expected life of 10 years and will be depreciated using a straight-line method, so a fixed asset is created:

 The fixed asset will show under the Fixed Assets tab with no book value: